opencollective/opencollective-bot/README.md

 Once fully setup, you can install it within any already existing repository to test and see it work

-> Github Apps can be installed on repositories visiting the [Github App Settings](https://github.com/settings/apps) and navigating to the **Intsall App** column in the left vertical tab.
+> Github Apps can be installed on repositories by visiting the [Github App Settings](https://github.com/settings/apps) and navigating to the **Intsall App** column in the left vertical tab.

 Open your **Smee URL** in any browser to view and inspect incoming payloads